Ichiban Kasuga: Yakuza: Like A Dragon

 Ichiban learns from Seiryu Clan chairman Ryuhei Hoshino that the counterfeit bill is proof that Arakawa shot him in a non-lethal manner to create a false impression of his demise.
 Ichiban and the Ijin Three leaders resolve to field a candidate they would endorse to compete with Bleach Japan loyalist Souta Kume's candidacy for the upcoming regional representative election.
 During their preparations, Ichiban hears of an important Omi Alliance meeting in Osaka that Arakawa will attend.
 He infiltrates the meeting and finds Arakawa with several Tojo Clan figures.
 Ichiban learns that Arakawa is a double agent, and that once the Omi chairman, Masaru Watase, is released from prison, he will make a joint announcement with Dojima to disband their respective clans.
 After facing the Omi, Ichiban reconciles with Arakawa, but is shocked next day to learn of his death.
 To draw out Aoki in order to confront him, Ichiban decides to enter himself as an electoral candidate with Hoshino's support, but Aoki's henchman Jo Sawashiro assassinates Hoshino.
 Following his defeat, Sawashiro informs Ichiban that Arakawa's son was switched for his own son as an infant, and implies that Arakawa may have been Ichiban's birth father all along.

 Ichiban confronts Aoki during an election rally and tricks him into sending his men to the Millenium Tower at Kamurochō after lying about Sawashiro leaking the existence of incriminating evidence at the Arakawa Family office.
 Ichiban arranges for Aoki to be lured to the Arakawa Family office, and used the opportunity to record incriminating evidence against him and expose his true nature to the general public.
 Ichiban trails a fleeing Aoki and pleads with him to give himself up.
 Aoki is about to come around but is fatally stabbed by a disillusioned Kume.
 Following the funeral service for Arakawa and Aoki, Ichiban decides to remain in Ijincho to stay with his friends.

+Like a Dragon: Infinite Wealth

 Other appearances

 Ichiban first appears in the 2018 Ryu ga Gotoku ONLINE, which presents an alternate version of his character arc following his release from prison.
 Unlike in Like A Dragon, this incarnation of Ichiban never leaves Kamurochō, and encounters a different cast of supporting characters as well as enemies.
 Ichiban appears as an unlockable player character of the promotional freeware game Streets of Kamurocho, developed and released as part of Sega's 60th anniversary celebrations in October 2020.
+Ichiban appears in a limited-time downloadable content for Dave the Diver.
+He is also set to appear as a playable character via DLC in Sonic Racing: CrossWorlds.